 Bernard Nazarmuhamedov

-Musical taste is more important than equipment
+Musical taste matters more than gear

 Bernard Nazarmukhamedov